Chen-Yuheng/COM5961/9th_Assignment_by_Chen_Yuheng/README.md

 - [Leaflet Exercise](http://dev-edward-chen.pantheonsite.io/Class%20Exercise2/index.html)

 The first link above connects to a TimelineJS demo I created to<br> exhibit a brief biography of Stephen Curry, my favorite basketball player.<br>
-And the second one links to the Leaflet exercise I finished in last week's class.<br>
+And the second one links to the Leaflet exercise I finished in last week's class,<br> and I also made some adjustment on the original data content of the markers through Drupal.<br>

 Thank you and have a nice weekend!